fphammerle/docker-onion-service/README.md

     fphammerle/tor-proxy
 ```

-or after cloning the repository:
+or after cloning the repository 🐙
 ```sh
 $ docker-compose up
 ```